What is coaching?

 - People involved in a conflict with another person

-- People who have ADHD or an autistic disorder and a work-related difficulty
+- People who have neurodiverse (have ADHD, ASD, Dyslexia or a similar disability) and a work-related difficulty

 Where do I begin?